 Sean Joy, a double major in Business Economics and Finance, will be interning at KPMG's London office this June and July after a period of training and working at KPMG's New York office.
 “I hope to hit the ground running with a working knowledge of business valuations advisory practices and continue work in London,” Sean noted.
 “On weekends, I hope to travel around England and the rest of Europe sightseeing and experiencing different cultures as much as possible.”

-Katie Kiewel, a double-major in Marketing and Finance and Entrepreneurship minor, will be doing an internship in China as part of the Lehigh in China program.
+Katie Kiewel, a double-major in Management and Finance and Entrepreneurship minor, will be doing an internship in China as part of the Lehigh in China program.
 “My summer experience in Shanghai will enhance my understanding of what it truly means to be a global citizen, which will be instrumental in my future career considering the increase of awareness and challenges caused by globalization that many companies face today,” Katie said.
 “Most importantly, I look forward to living in a foreign country for an extended period of time, something that I have yet to experience.
 The largest challenge that I am both nervous and excited for, is learning to be comfortable being uncomfortable.”

 Accounting major Brandon Mauss will be living in Dusseldorf, Germany, and working for audit firm Grant Thornton.
 He is looking forward to seeing how a firm operates internationally and the differences between office culture in Germany as compared to New York.
 “In terms of the work itself, I'm also interested to see a firm use IFRS (the international financial reporting standards non-U.S. firms use) as compared to the GAAP (generally-accepted accounting principles) I'm used to,” explained Brandon.
 “I am also really looking forward to traveling around Europe with the stipend I was given through the Tauck Scholars program.
 While I'm there, I'm hoping to visit the Auschwitz and Dachau concentration camps in Poland and Munich, Germany, respectively.
 Throughout my childhood I've learned about these sites, but to be able to witness them in person is truly a special privilege.”